beancount/fava/fava/help/filters.md

   `"`) if it contains spaces and can either be simply a string or a regular expression that matches the attribute.
 The regular expression matching is case insensitive.
+- Search payee and narration by supplying a simple string, which again is matched as a regular expression.
+For Note directives, the comment will be searched.
 - Filter for entries having certain metadata values: `statement:".*pdf"`.
 Note that if the entry has an attribute of the same name as the metadata key, the filter will apply to the entry attribute, not the metadata value.